Pirate FlagPirates and PrivateersPirate Flag

 I enjoy watching both series and am getting more caught up in their stories.
 Each entertains in its own way and both have plenty to offer the pirate-loving fan.

-Careening was an essential aspect of the care and maintenance of a ship.
-If the wooden hull wasn’t scraped, burned, and repaired on a regular basis, the teredo worms would eat through the wood, which eventually lead to it leaking much like a sieve.
-They were particularly prevalent in warm waters, and eventually naval ships would put copper plating on their hulls to lessen the need for careening.
-This also included removing the seaweed that collected on the bottom of the ship, which would slow down the vessel.
-It needed to be done four to six times a year, and while pirates might not enjoy such work, they were mariners first and understood that if they didn’t take care of the ship, she might sink under them.
-This is what happened to Captain Kidd’s Adventure Galley.
-After a long day of work, the pirates might well party.
-When pirates careened their vessels, they were at their most vulnerable.
-A wise pirate captain made certain to protect the anchorage by positioning at least one ship’s gun somewhere on land in case an enemy happened upon them.
+Careening is an essential aspect of the care and maintenance of a ship.
+If the wooden hull isn’t scraped, burned, and repaired on a regular basis, the teredo worms will eat through the wood, which eventually leads to it leaking much like a sieve.
+These clams are particularly prevalent in warm waters, and eventually naval ships will put copper plating on their hulls to lessen the need for careening.
+This also includes removing the seaweed that collects on the bottom of the ship, which slows down the vessel.
+It needs to be done four to six times a year, and while pirates may not enjoy such work, they are mariners first and understand that if they don’t take care of the ship, she may sink under them.
+This is what happens to Captain Kidd’s Adventure Galley.
+When pirates careen their vessels, they are at their most vulnerable.
+A wise pirate captain makes certain to protect the anchorage by positioning at least one ship’s gun somewhere on land in case an enemy happens upon them.

 Remaining Episodes

 Before Crossbones aired I’m sure I wasn’t the only one who questioned why John Malkovich was chosen to play Blackbeard.
-In hindsight, only a John MalKovich Blackbeard could have come up with such a grandiose scheme to possess the riches of a treasure fleet!
+In hindsight, only a John Malkovich Blackbeard could have come up with such a grandiose scheme to possess the riches of a treasure fleet!
 There were actually seven separate parts to the plan, not to mention his leadership of the island and interpersonal dealings.

 Having already stolen the chronometer and gotten a look at the fleet’s course, Blackbeard himself gets transported to Havana and sells the chronometer to the admiral in charge of the fleet.
 This is another missed opportunity for viewers to see any type of vessel travelling back and forth.
-Instead we’re treated to an affair between Blackbeard’s woman, Selima El Sharad, and his first mate, Charlie Rider.
+Instead, we’re treated to an affair between Blackbeard’s woman, Selima El Sharad, and his first mate, Charlie Rider.

 It turns out the surgery presents an excuse for Tom Lowe, the spy, to go to Jamaica.
 There he meets with Governor Jaegger and is asked for the location of Blackbeard’s island.
 When Lowe can’t get any assurances that certain community members will be spared death or a trial as pirates, he assaults Jaegger and escapes death himself while being pursued by Royal Marines.
-Again someone leaves the island and later returns without even a ship’s boat shown to viewers!
+Again, someone leaves the island and later returns without even a ship’s boat shown to viewers!

 The supposed purpose for stealing the chronometer is to hamper the Royal Navy.
 Selling it to the Spanish admiral seems a great way to acquire some quick cash.
 In reality, Blackbeard’s plan all along is for the admiral to have the device so that he will be so sure of his navigation that uses a narrow channel as a shortcut to Spain.
 Once the ships are in the channel, the pirates will sink the whole fleet with the mines.
+As Blackbeard and his crew approach the treasure fleet, Jaegger’s ship approaches them.
+Seeing his nemesis puts Blackbeard in a panic.
+He orders his vessel to tack away from the treasure fleet.
+In sight of all those rich ships Charlie argues they should stick to the plan.
+Aware of Charlie’s affair with Selima, Blackbeard stabs Charlie in the gut and then throws him in the ocean.

 At this point it becomes evident why there have been so few scenes aboard ship.
 The scriptwriters are not familiar with sailing ships or the Royal Navy in the Age of Sail.
 Some of the commands used are un-piratical, un-seamanlike, and anachronistic to the time period!